Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E! Online

 They had also promised each other that they wouldn't buy presents because there was nothing either needed.
 "I would love a note," Parker said.
 "So few of us actually write anything down now.
 There's so little documentation of our feelings because everything's emails."

 Then it's a good thing she's said such lovely things about her husband in interviews!
-Though, as she acknowledged recently, she purposely has never said too much.
+Though, as she has acknowledged, she purposely has never said too much.
 Nor does she share too many intimate family moments on Instagram, figuring it's important to keep most things private.

 Funny enough, she told Harper's Bazaar in 2013, "People have asked me about my marriage, 'How do you make it work, and I say, 'We don't talk about it.'
 That's not really true.
 It's sort of a nasty response."

-Seven years after James Wilkie was born, the family grew again on June 22, 2009, when they welcomed twin daughters Marion and Tabitha via surrogate.
+Seven years after James Wilkie was born, the family grew again on June 22, 2009, when they welcomed twin daughters Marion Loretta and Tabitha via surrogate.

 "We tried and tried and tried and tried to get pregnant [again]," Parker later told Vogue, "but it just was not to be, the conventional way—I would give birth as often as I could, if I could.
 I cherished all the milestones, the good and the bad."